espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

-- And another advantage I found is that anytime you add a new dependency to the project poetry update for you the `pyproject.toml` with the new top-level dependency, it, therefore, avoid you to do `pip freeze` to generate a new requirement file for your project.
+- And another advantage I found is that anytime you add a new dependency to the project poetry update for you the `pyproject.toml` with the new top-level dependency, it, therefore, avoid you to do `pip freeze`{:.language-clojure .highlihgt} to generate a new requirement file for your project.